Hear about the moving to London to study from Idowu A Isaac Ojo

 Priya is the UK Marketing and Recruitment Assistant at City, University of London.
 She completed her degree in Scotland and was a sabbatical Student Union President and provides insight into student support and adapting socially into university life.
 Priya will discuss the academic and study skills support provided by universities to students.
 Particularly focussing on the study skills support for students with dyslexia or a disability and how students can use and access student support and how to contact support teams.
 The session also looks at transitioning into university and how to make friends in a new and diverse setting – particularly with focus on what University has to offer and meeting people not only through your course but through extra curriculars and the students’ union.

 Hear more about student finance from Tara Murphy

 Tara is the Schools & Colleges Liaison Manager at Royal Holloway, University of London.
-She will discuss all the financial support available to you.
-This section will cover student loans, discussing the increased maintenance loan available to students studying within London.
-Tara will give examples of scholarships and bursaries available to you and where to find them as well as offer money saving tips from cheaper travel to exploring London for free!
+She discusses all the financial support available to you.
+This section includes student loans, discussing the increased maintenance loan available to students studying within London.
+Tara gives examples of scholarships and bursaries available to you and where to find them - as well as offering money saving tips from cheaper travel to exploring London for free!